ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 AutoDock Vina uses an iterated local search global optimizer combined with a semi-empirical scoring function.
 It calculates the affinity of small molecule ligands to receptor pockets using steric, hydrophobic, and hydrogen bonding terms.

 ---

+## Hidden Markov Models (HMMs) (Sequence Analysis)
+**Date:** July 20, 2025

+HMMs are statistical models representing probability distributions over sequences.
+In bioinformatics, profile HMMs are widely used by tools like HMMER to build highly sensitive sequence profiles for protein family classification.

+---